scan-dev/BMAID/docs/ide-setup.md

    - Ask Cline to "add a tool" and it will create a new MCP server tailored to your specific workflow
    - Custom tools are saved locally at ~/Documents/Cline/MCP, making them easy to share with your team

-3. **BMAD Method Implementation**:
+3. **BMAID Method Implementation**:

-   - Create custom tools for each role in the BMAD workflow
+   - Create custom tools for each role in the BMAID workflow
    - Configure behavioral guidelines specific to each role
    - Utilize Cline's autonomous abilities to handle the entire workflow